COPRS/production-common/README.md

 For example, you can mock the ingestion systems like the XBIP or EDIP with a local instance in order to place your own products locally into the inbox.

 Some additional helm charts that can be used to mock systems.

+## Documentation

+### Architecture Design Document
+In order to get an overview about the architecture of the overall design of COPRS and the software components, please consult the Architecture design document that can be found [here](./docs/architecture)